 - Little control over advertising content

 Affiliate links are another simple way to make a little bit of money off your blog.
 Affiliates allow you to link to a product and earning a small percentage of the sale if someone buys the item.
-There’s a few websites you can use for this – the most popular are Shopstyle or rewardStyle – and, again, they’re very easy to use!
+There’s a few websites you can use for this – the most popular are Shopstyle Collective or rewardStyle – and, again, they’re very easy to use!
 For more general items, you can also use affiliate networks such as Amazon Associates or Affiliate Window.

 - Quick to setup